Grizzhub/School_Projects/Projects/BinaryTree/README.txt

-Specifications were to read in numbers and display a traditional binary tree.
+Program reads in a string of numbers and attempts to display them in a traditional binary tree format complete with branches.
+Included is the input file it reads from.